-Natural gas, crude oil and EUA carbon contracts traded higher during the day on Wednesday
+Natural gas, oil and carbon contracts traded higher

 12 November 2020